black-signature/PHP-Photo-Gallery/README.md

 - Ready to use simple photo gallery using PHP/MySQL with admin support.
 - Fully responsive design using bootstrap.
 - Easily customizable layout using PHP, HTML and CSS.
-- Most suited for small websites, that requires a photo gallery via backend.
+- Most suited for small websites, that requires a photo gallery with backend.

 Created by, [Balu John Thomas]